-- 4.1 The teams that lose the quarter-finals will be ranked 5th 8th according to the position that they finish in their respective pools.
+- 4.1 The teams that finish 4th in their respective pools will be ranked 13th / 16th and the ranking will be determined as follows. - a The teams will be ranked according to the number of points gained in pool matches - b If there remains equality, the teams will be ranked according to the number of matches won - c If there still remains equality, the teams will be ranked according to their respective goal difference (which means "goals for" less "goals against").
+A positive goal difference always takes precedence over a negative one - d If there still remains equality, the teams will be ranked according to their respective "goals for" - e If there still remains equality, the teams will be ranked according to the number of Field Goals scored. - g Should there still remain equality, then the ranking will be shared equally. - 4.2 The teams that lose the cross-over matches will be ranked 9th 12th according to the position that they finish in their respective pools.
 Where two teams finish in the same position in their respective pools the ranking will be determined as follows. - a The teams will be ranked according to the number of points gained in pool matches - b If there remains equality, the teams will be ranked according to the number of matches won - c If there still remains equality, the teams will be ranked according to their respective goal difference (which means "goals for" less "goals against").
-A positive goal difference always takes precedence over a negative one - d If there still remains equality, the teams will be ranked according to their respective "goals for" - e If there still remains equality, the teams will be ranked according to the number of Field Goals scored - If there still remains equality, the teams will be ranked on their combined performance in pool, cross-over matches and quarter final matches based upon 4.1 a, b, c, d and e above.
-If a team wins its cross-over match and / or loses its quarter-final in a shoot-out competition, it will be deemed to have been awarded 1 point per match as the score would be equal at the end of regulation time - g Should there still remain equality, then the ranking will be shared equally.
+A positive goal difference always takes precedence over a negative one - d If there still remains equality, the teams will be ranked according to their respective "goals for" - e If there still remains equality, the teams will be ranked according to the number of Field Goals scored - If there still remains equality, the teams will be ranked on their combined performance in pool and cross-over matches based upon a, b, c, d and e above.
+If a team loses its cross-over match in a shoot-out competition, it will be deemed to have been awarded 1 point as the score would be equal at the end of regulation time - g Should there still remain equality, then the ranking will be shared equally. - 4.3 The teams that lose the quarter-finals will be ranked 5th 8th according to the position that they finish in their respective pools.
+Where two teams finish in the same position in their respective pools the ranking will be determined as follows. - a The teams will be ranked according to the number of points gained in pool matches - b If there remains equality, the teams will be ranked according to the number of matches won - c If there still remains equality, the teams will be ranked according to their respective goal difference (which means "goals for" less "goals against").
+A positive goal difference always takes precedence over a negative one - d If there still remains equality, the teams will be ranked according to their respective "goals for" - e If there still remains equality, the teams will be ranked according to the number of Field Goals scored